umairabbas269/AI-Project/README.md

 ## Using the Power of AI in Question Generation

-Our MCQ Generator leverages state-of-the-art AI models, including **OpenAI's GPT** and the **open-source Ollama framework**, to generate thoughtful, relevant, and challenging questions.
+Our MCQ Generator leverages new AI models, including **OpenAI's GPT** and the **open-source Ollama framework**, to generate thoughtful, relevant, and challenging questions.
 These models allow the tool to create questions that are not only grammatically accurate but also contextually relevant, tailored to various subjects and difficulty levels.

 ### Key Features

 #### 1. Flexible Model Selection
-Choose between OpenAI's powerful GPT models or the open-source Ollama framework to suit your needs, whether you're looking for performance, cost-efficiency, or specific use cases.
+Choose between OpenAI's GPT models or the open-source Ollama framework to suit your needs, whether you're looking for performance, cost-efficiency, or specific use cases.

 #### 2. Customizable Question Generation
 Tailor your quiz to perfection with these options: